oranisagu/SDV-FarmAutomation/README.md

 **Q:** I'm using the ChestPooling mod and weird things happen.

 **A:** These mods are unfortunately incompatible for the time being.
 ___
 **Q:** When will the mod be out of Beta?
 Why is it only at 0.1.X?

 **A:** Once no more bugs are being reported, I will release the current version as 1.0.
 In parallel, I'm working on Version 2, which will have a few new features and better configurability (and which will then stay in beta for a while as well until no more bugs get reported)
+___
+**Q:** I've updated a mod but now it doesn't work at all anymore

+**A:** If you use both mods but only update one to the newest version, it's very likely the new one won't work anymore.
+I'm looking into the issue, but for now, always update both mods if you use both.
+If you only use one mod, this shouldn't be a problem.
+___
+**Q:** The mod doesn't work.

+**A:** Explain your situation with as much detail as possible (just saying it doesn't do anything is really not helpful) either in the issues here on GitHub or on the [Forum Thread](http://community.playstarbound.com/threads/beta-farmautomation-mods-for-smapi-0-39-6.111931).
+What did you try, what did you expect?
+Attach Screenshots or your safefile.

 ## The Mods
 The following mods are currently part of this project: